mneal4/CSE_701_finalproject/README.md

 EM Algorithm Results (results may vary slightly due to random initialization scheme):

-Estimated Memberships: [The output is shortened here for readability.]
+zigs (soft classifications): [The output is shortened here for readability.]

 $$ \begin{matrix} 0 & 1\\
 0 & 1\\